A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: The GP-ThreDS Algorithm

 \subsubsection{The local sequential test}

 The last piece of the puzzle in GP-ThreDS is the local sequential test on a given node of a subtree.
-The local test, given a local region $D \subseteq \cX$, a threshold $\tau$ and a confidence parameter $\eta \in (0,1)$, is designed to provide a $1 - \eta$ confidence estimate of whether the input domain $D$ contains a $\tau$-exceeding point for threshold $\tau$. \\
+Given a node/region, $D \subseteq \cX$, a threshold $\tau$, and a confidence parameter $\eta \in (0,1)$, the local sequential test needs to determine, with a $1 - \eta$ confidence level, whether $D$ contains a point with function value exceeding $\tau$. \\

-The module first builds a discretization of the region $D$, denoted by the set $D_g = \{x_i\}_{i = 1}^{|D_g|}$, where $|D_g|$ denotes the size of the set $D_g$.
-The set of points in $D_g$ are chosen to ensure that the following inequality holds

-The parameter $\Delta$ in epoch $k$ is set to $\Delta_k = (c/L)^{1/\alpha}2^{-(\rho_k/d + 1)}$ and is used to control the approximation of the function values in $D$.
+The test first builds a discretization of the region $D$, denoted by the set $D_g = \{x_i\}_{i = 1}^{|D_g|}$.
+The set of points in $D_g$ are chosen to ensure that $\sup_{x \in D} \inf_{y \in D_g} \| x - y \| \leq \Delta$.
+A simple way to construct such a discretization is to use uniform grids parallel to the axes with a resolution small enough to satisfy the above constraint. \\ The parameter $\Delta$ in epoch $k$ is set to $\Delta_k = (c/L)^{1/\alpha}2^{-\rho_k/d}$ and is used to control the approximation of the function values in $D$.
 Recall that $L$ is the H{\"o}lder continuity constant while $c \in (0,1/2)$ is a hyperparameter.
-The local test sequentially queries points in the set $D_g$ to locally estimate the function $f$. \\
+The local test sequentially queries points in the set $D_g$ to locally estimate $f$. \\

-In order to assess whether there exists a point $x \in D$ such that $f(x) \geq \tau$, the test builds a pair of Upper and Lower Confidence Bounds using sequentially drawn samples and compares each of them with prescribed values.
+To determine whether there exists a point $x \in D$ with $f(x) \geq \tau$, the test builds a pair of Upper and Lower Confidence Bounds using sequentially drawn samples and compares each of them to prescribed values.
 If the UCB goes below $\tau - L \Delta^{\alpha}$, indicating that the node is unlikely to contain a $\tau$-exceeding point, the test terminates and outputs a negative outcome.
-On the other hand, if LCB exceeds $\tau$, then with high probability this is a $\tau$-exceeding point and thus then the test terminates and outputs a positive outcome.
-If both the UCB and LCB are within their prescribed ``uncertainty" range, the test draws one more sample until the total number of samples taken exceed $t_{\term}(p, L \Delta^{\alpha})$, in which case, the test terminates with a positive outcome (see below for a detailed explanation on this termination condition imposed via a maximum number of samples).
-A description of the module, beginning at time instant $s = 1$ and initialized with a point $x_1 \in D_g$ is given in Figure~\ref{fig:local_test_module}. \\
+On the other hand, if LCB exceeds $\tau$, then this is a $\tau$-exceeding point with the required confidence level.
+The test terminates and outputs a positive outcome.
+If both the UCB and LCB are within their prescribed ``uncertainty" range, the test draws one more sample and repeats the process.
+A cap is imposed on the total number of samples.
+Specifically, the test terminates and outputs a positive outcome when the total number of samples exceeds $\bar{S}(p, L \Delta^{\alpha})$.
+A description of the test for $s \geq 1$ after being initialized with a point $x_1 \in D_g$ is given in Fig.~\ref{fig:local_test_module}.We would like to emphasize that the posterior mean and variance $\mu_{s-1}$ and $\sigma^{2}_{s-1}$ considered in the description below are constructed only from the samples collected during that particular visit to the current node.